1. Not understanding the difference between the 5 basic types of life insurances

 - Investment Linked Plan (aka Unit Linked Plan)

-Each of them offer different components (insured amount, savings and dividends component, cash value, units etc.) and very different premiums payable.
-Buying the wrong plan for the wrong purpose is a sure way of over paying for features you may not want / need.
+Each of them offers different components (insured amount, savings and dividends component, cash value, units etc.) and very different premiums payable.
+Buying the wrong plan for the wrong purpose is a sure way of overpaying for features you may not want/need.

 If you do not already know the differences, start by reading this article.
 In fact, this is the MOST IMPORTANT step to avoid mistakes.
 Learning these differences is the best thing you can do for yourself when it comes to buying life insurance.
 (Don’t wait.
 Start here.)